awsdocs/amazon-ecs-developer-guide/doc_source/security_iam_service-with-iam.md

 To control access based on tags, you provide tag information in the [condition element](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) of a policy using the `aws:ResourceTag/key-name`, `aws:RequestTag/key-name`, or `aws:TagKeys` condition keys\.

+If a service supports all three condition keys for every resource type, then the value is **Yes** for the service\.
+If a service supports all three condition keys for only some resource types, then the value is **Partial**\.

 For more information about ABAC, see [What is ABAC?](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_attribute-based-access-control.html) in the *IAM User Guide*\.
 To view a tutorial with steps for setting up ABAC, see [Use attribute\-based access control \(ABAC\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_attribute-based-access-control.html) in the *IAM User Guide*\.

 For more information about tagging Amazon ECS resources, see [Resources and tags](ecs-resource-tagging.md)\.

-To view an example identity\-based policy for limiting access to a resource based on the tags on that resource, see [Describing Amazon ECS Services Based on Tags](security_iam_id-based-policy-examples.md#security_iam_id-based-policy-examples-view-cluster-tags)\.
+To view an example identity\-based policy for limiting access to a resource based on the tags on that resource, see [Describing Amazon ECS services based on tags](security_iam_id-based-policy-examples.md#security_iam_id-based-policy-examples-view-cluster-tags)\.

 ## Using Temporary credentials with Amazon ECS<a name="security_iam_service-with-iam-roles-tempcreds"></a>